Bowman (communications system): System overview

 Bowman provides a tactical voice and data communications system for joint operations across the British Armed Forces in support of land and amphibious operations.
 It is fitted to over 15,000 military vehicles, from Land Rover Wolf to the Challenger 2 Main Battle Tank.
 The entire Royal Navy fleet is fitted with Bowman equipment as are all the major helicopter types supporting land operations, such as Apache, Chinook, Merlin and Lynx.
 Bowman features enhanced communications security (COMSEC) through integrated voice and data encryption devices and enhanced electronic protective measures through features such as frequency-hopping spread spectrum.
 It also provides tactical situational awareness for commanders through GPS links, helping to reduce the probability of friendly fire.
 The cryptographic core is based on a Pritchel II High Grade algorithm designed by CESG.
 The complete contract involves more than 48,000 radios (excluding the 45,000 Personal Role Radios) and more than 30,000 computer terminals being installed in more than 30,000 platforms, together with the necessary training of around 75,000 Service personnel.
 The Bowman system is a fundamental part of the British Military, achieving a Network Enabled Capability, providing the carriers for the passage of data between the various software applications involved.
 It is related to the Future Integrated Soldier Technology concept.

-The procurement and support of Bowman is led by the Battlefield And Tactical Communications and Information Systems (BATCIS) delivery team, for many years within Defence Equipment and Support, now part of Information Systems & Services at MoD Abbey Wood.
+The procurement and support of Bowman is led by the Tactical Systems (TacSys) delivery team, for many years within Defence Equipment and Support, now part of Information Systems & Services at MoD Abbey Wood.